be-hacking-hyf/javascript-1/week-3.md

 * Understanding of Operators and implicit coercion
 * Understanding of `for` and `while` loops
 * Understanding of where JavaScipt fits into Web Development, in link with Module 1 on HTML & CSS
-* The idea and usefulness of test cases
+* The idea and usefulness of test cases, behavior vs implementation

 ### Git & GitHub
 * At ease with fork, Pull Request and Merge workflow on GitHub